sourcegraph/handbook/content/departments/people-talent/background-check-policy.md

 - Sourcegraph will ensure checks meet the minimum requirements to the extent consistent with applicable law.
 Additional details regarding international background checks can be found [here](https://help.checkr.com/hc/en-us/articles/360056108714-International-screenings).

+**How far back should I provide my employment history?**

+- Please provide 5 years of employment history in your background check

+- Sourcegraph will ensure checks meet the minimum requirements to the extent consistent with applicable law.
+Additional details regarding international background checks can be found [here](https://help.checkr.com/hc/en-us/articles/360056108714-International-screenings).

 **How long does it take to complete a background check?**

 - The length of time to complete a check will vary depending on which check(s) are run and which country.
 For example, the typical turnaround time for a basic background check in the US takes approximately 24-48 hours.
 However, if additional screens are required such as education or prior employment verifications, the time it takes to complete may extend up to 2-3 weeks.
 In general, international background checks will take a greater amount of time to reach completion.